 The School of Law’s Community Engagement (pro bono) opportunities are open to all students within the School, and allow you to put into practice the knowledge and skills you’ve developed throughout your studies.
+The School has a long history of providing students with such opportunities, which have won many national and University awards.

 Welfare Appeals and Tribunal Clinic